 In addition to his club career, Kirovski, who holds his U.S. Soccer Federation’s “A” coaching license, made 62 appearances with the U.S. National Team, scoring nine times for his country during an 11-year international career.
 He made his National Team debut in October 1994 and scored his first goal a month later in a 3-0 win over Jamaica.
 He helped the U.S. qualify for the World Cup in 1998, 2002 and 2006 while also appearing in the 1995 Copa America, the 1996 and 2000 CONCACAF Gold Cups as well as the 1999 and 2003 FIFA Confederations Cups.
 Kirovski collected his final cap in a U.S. uniform in April 2004, coming on as a second half substitute in a 1-0 win over Mexico in Dallas.

-David Kammarman enters his sixth season with the Galaxy as the club’s Director of Soccer Operations.
+David Kammarman enters his seventh season with the Galaxy as the club’s Director of Soccer Operations.
 Hired in February 2009, Kammarman works closely with Bruce Arena and the Galaxy coaching staff in the areas of player personnel, scouting, evaluation, agent and MLS communication and CBA compliance, as well as acting as a liaison between the front office and the coaching staff.

 Kammarman joined the Galaxy following an extensive career in soccer in the United States where he worked with three other MLS clubs, the Chicago Fire, D.C.
 United, and the MetroStars (now New York Red Bulls) as well as with ESPN on their broadcasts of MLS and U.S. National Team games, including the 2006 FIFA World Cup in Germany.